 Unlike termites, carpenter ants do not eat wood.
 Instead, they create their nests within wooden structures, chewing through the wood to create a home.
 Generally, carpenter ants prefer moist, hollow, or decaying wood, but then also nest inside homes where there’s a ready supply of sweet food to get.

-Carpenter ants cut galleries along the wood grain, tunnelling their way by creating passageways that allow them to travel between nests and food stores.
+Carpenter ants cut galleries along the wood grain, tunneling their way by creating passageways that allow them to travel between nests and food stores.
 The ants build satellite colonies and parent colonies.
 The parent colonies contain the queen, her offspring, and the worker ants.
 Satellite colonies contain worker ants, pupae, and older larvae.

 Often, there are several satellite colonies attached to the parent colony, especially in locations where there’s plenty of food and water available.
 Colonies of ants can be many thousands strong, and the creatures can do considerable damage, weakening structures, and causing extensive, costly damage to your home.
 Call us for professional pest control Hamilton services.